na-na-hi/renget/archive/chrprompt2.md

 >A-As for the other question, my parents are back on the Mist Continent!
 I miss them more than you know, but I know I've let them down between the whole explorer ordeal and evolution.
 There's no way I could bring myself to go home with nothing to show for it now...
 My old group too, we were Team— S-Sorry, don't worry about that!
 Still I wonder, do any of them know where I've gone and ended up?

 Q2: Did you previously have any other accessories besides that old scarf?
+>Of course I did!
+Well, sort of, I always understood by way of 'common courtesy' not to take off *this* scarf.
+Which unfortunately always meant that those fancy beneficial accessories were plainly out of the question for me, no matter how curious I get about them.
+If you meant ordinary accessories and clothes too, then I've had better experiences there.
+Wh-When I still fit in them at least.

+>Haah, when I was a little Vulpix I had gone through so many hats and ribbons and cloaks and too much to list!
+The first time I chose for myself would have to be my most memorable though, on the day I decided on exploring.
+I had put on a big old snowy cloak which ran all the way back over tails, and I held it together with this sweet ribbon— I-I really thought I looked professional!
+But it was definitely too big for me then, and too small for me now...
+I think I'll patch together a replica of it myself if I find the chance, for old times sake.

 ###Phanpy
 Q1: Are you still helping take care of the guild's paperwork?
 If so, what kind of paperwork is required?